 Here’s an easy broiled haddock recipe with parmesan, tomatoes, and basil—a high-protein Italian fish dinner on the table in a snap!

 Haddock is a fish that will benefit greatly from being broiled.
 Since it’s a white-fleshed fish, it can dry out quite easily if you cook it for too long, especially if you’re going to use haddock fillets.
+You can also use this basic recipe for other 3/4-in thick, white fish.

 What goes good with haddock?

 This particular recipe is light and fresh, so you might want to pair it with something that’s a bit more hearty and filling for a truly satisfying dinner.
+Check out our delicious sweet potatoes that you can make in your air fryer while the fish is broiling in your oven.

 However, if you want to keep it light but still savory, you can also try this amazing recipe for stuffed Portobello mushrooms!

-How to defrost haddock?
+How to defrost haddock

 Defrosting haddock is easy, especially if you’re working with fillets.